sgtlaggy/spt-quest-tweaks/README.md

 Rant: The MP-18 is classified as a shotgun in-game due to Russian law classifying all smooth-bore rifles as such.
 By that logic, the .366 rifles (VPO-209 and VPO-215) should also be classified as shotguns but they are not.

+## Only Require Level to start Lightkeeper

+This option will remove all the prerequisite quests to start `Network Provider - Part 1` and will only require a specific level.
+A value of `0` will disable this feature and leave the prerequisites in place.

 ## Gunsmith Challenge

 Inspired by [SheefGG](https://www.twitch.tv/SheefGG)'s hardcore gunsmith challenge.